justinsola/justinsola.github.io/about_me.md

   style="max-width:1000px;width:40%;height:auto;padding:8px">
 Assistant professor at UNC-Chapel Hill jointly appointed in [Sociology](https://sociology.unc.edu/people-page/justin-sola/) and the [School of Data Science and Society](https://datascience.unc.edu/person/justin-sola/).

 In 2024 I received a PhD from UC Irvine in [Criminology, Law & Society](https://cls.soceco.uci.edu/pages/phd-program) with an emphasis in Race and Justice.
 I have been recognized with the 2023-24 Haynes Fellowship, the 2022-23 [National Collaborative on Gun Violence Research Award](https://www.ncgvr.org/grants/2022/assessing-the-causes-of-gun-desirability-in-america.html), the 2022-23 UC Irvine Public Impact Fellowship, and the 2018-23 Social Ecology Arnie Binder Fellowship.
-I do fieldwork and manage data for the [Shadow Costs](https://www.shadowcosts.com) project, which tests the impact of rehabilitation classes and monetary sanctions (funded by NSF, NIJ, RSF, and Haynes grants).
-I am also a member of the [Irvine Laboratory for the Study of Space and Crime](http://ilssc.soceco.uci.edu/).
-My papers have won awards from the American Society of Criminology, the Society for the Study of Social Problems, and the Western Society of Criminology.
+I did fieldwork and manage data for the [Shadow Costs](https://www.shadowcosts.com) project, which tests the impact of rehabilitation classes and monetary sanctions (funded by NSF, NIJ, RSF, and Haynes grants).
+My work has won awards from the American Society of Criminology, the Society for the Study of Social Problems, the Center for the Study of Guns in Society, and the Western Society of Criminology.

 My active projects include:
-1. Reconsidering causal theories of neoliberalism - <b><a href="https://drive.google.com/file/d/1VUUzjg-Syp3qNQ07UzEjAm9m82WqUu-T/view?usp=sharing">SSSP conference paper here</a></b>
+1. Reconsidering causal theories of neoliberalism,

-    _2023 Society for the Study of Social Problems Theory Division Student Paper Award_

-    _2024 Western Society of Criminology Miki Vohryzek-Bolden Student Paper Competition_
-2. Evaluating the [Shadow Costs](https://www.shadowcosts.com/) of treatment programs
+2. Evaluating the [Shadow Costs](https://www.shadowcosts.com/) of treatment programs,
-3. Investigating how socioeconomic hardship affects desire for guns
+3. Creating spatial preference measures for surveys and survey experiments,
-4. Assessing how gun ownership affects neighborhood socialization
+4. Assessing how gun ownership and race affect neighborhood socialization, and

-### Service
-In my professional service I review for [the American Sociological Review and Criminology](https://orcid.org/0000-0002-0955-1031), and have served as an Editorial Assistant for Sociological Perspectives.
-My service to UC Irvine includes work as a Peer Mentor and Graduate Representative for the Criminology, Law & Society department, and as a Graduate Representative to the School of Social Ecology.
-In my service to the community, I provide statistics tutoring for inmates at California State Prison Solano, consult with the American Civil Liberties Union (ACLU), and work with the Federal Defenders of the 1st Circuit.
+5. Investigating how gun ownerships socialize around guns .

+In my professional service I serve on the editorial board of Social Forces, have served for Sociological Perspectives, and [review widely](https://orcid.org/0000-0002-0955-1031).

 ### Prior Experience and Interests
 Before academia, I built models and developed strategies for technology and infrastructure companies as a consultant and data analyst.
 I earned my bachelors in 2014 at Harvard - with a major in [Social Studies](https://socialstudies.fas.harvard.edu/) and minor in Psychology - and wrote a senior thesis on how police and gun owners idealized gun ownership.